ctm/eus/README.md

 # A meta time sink

 This code solves Eric's Ultimate Solitaire (EUS) boards using brute force.
+There's a ruby version and a rust version.

 Specifically, this code solves the demo version of EUS that was packaged with Executor/DOS.
 Executor/DOS, and consequently EUS, can be run in your browser at [https://archive.org/details/executor](https://archive.org/details/executor).

-This code is a step above hack-and-slash, but is still far from polished.
+The ruby code is a step above hack-and-slash, but is still far from polished.
 I started writing it when I was tired and wanted a distraction from life's demands.
 It served that purpose.

+The rust code is a step below hack-and-slash.
+It is essentially my first rust program, although I have played around a tiny bit with rust here and there over the last few years.

 Although I'll quite possibly give up before I get there, it might be nice to eventually expand this into some code that actually *plays*